nikothomas/ctdfjorder/docs/index.rst

 Documentation for Developers
 -----------------------------

 If you are a developer interested in interacting with the API, please refer to the :doc:`developers` page.
-It provides detailed information on the `CTD` class, including its methods and how to utilize them for loading, processing, analyzing, and visualizing CTD data.
+It provides detailed information on the :class:`~ctdfjorder.CTD.CTD` class, including its methods and how to utilize them for loading, processing, analyzing, and visualizing CTD data.

 License
 -------